Shifazzz/movie-rag-system/README.md

 Ask a question about movies (like "Which movie has an AI named HAL 9000?") and the system:
 1. Searches through 400 movie plots to find relevant ones
-2. Sends the relevant plots to Claude
+2. Sends the relevant plots to Gemini
 3. Gets back an answer with sources cited

 ## How It Works